watthsup/brain-mri-cls/README.md

 - Utilizes PyTorch to train and evaluate several CNN backbones.
 - Offers a notebook for exploratory data analysis (EDA) and model inference, as well as a src folder for training the model.
 - Includes a config.ini file to customize the hyperparameters for the model.
 - The source code is well-organized, making it easy to adapt to other deep learning classification problems.
-There are only few parts you need to change i.e. dataset.py
+There are only few parts you need to change i.e. dataset.py and config.ini

 ## Installation